 We quickly deployed resources to wind-down the legacy A/R while the local MediRevv team focused on learning the new Cerner system.
 This dedicated focus produced higher than expected collections out of the legacy A/R during the transition.

 We provided additional coding resources and oversight.
 The MediRevv coding team worked through backlogs in the legacy systems while also strengthening the team with Cerner-specific knowledge and expertise.

-We enlisted an interim director throughout the transition to specifically focus on Cerner set-up issues, front-end work-flow deficiencies and overall process flow inefficiencies.
-This focus was key to the regional health sysytem's CFO gaining visibility to his next steps.
+We enlisted an interim director throughout the transition to specifically focus on Cerner set-up issues, front-end workflow deficiencies and overall process flow inefficiencies.
+This focus was key to the regional health system's CFO gaining visibility to his next steps.